-ACTIVITY TYPE OF CHANGE DESCRIPTION Improve compliance with NZ's Drinking Water Standards Invest in meeting the requirements of the Drinking Water Standard New Zealand.
-Water Reduce water loss from the network Invest in proactive leak detection and repairs, and ongoing pipe renewal.
+ACTIVITY TYPE OF CHANGE DESCRIPTION Water Improve compliance with NZ's Drinking Water Standards Invest in meeting the requirements of the Drinking Water Standard New Zealand.
+Reduce water loss from the network Invest in proactive leak detection and repairs, and on-going pipe renewal.
 Complete the investment in the Waimea Community Dam Provide for water security for urban and rural water users.
-Wastowator Reduce incidences of wastewater overflows into waterways Invest in pipe and pump station upgrades.
-Wastewater Improve network resilience Invest in additional storage or standby electrical generation.
+Wastewater Reduce incidences of wastewater overflows into waterways Invest in pipe and pump station upgrades.
+Improve network resilience Invest in additional storage or standby electrical generation.
 Stormwater Maintain focus on mitigating flooding of habitable floors Prioritise investment in network upgrades that mitigate flooding of habitable floors rather than nuisance surface water flooding.
 Transportation Increase the number of people using cycling and walking as a mode of transport Invest in improved cycling facilities.
-Increase the number of people using public transport Invest in expanded public transport services.
-Increase the length of sealed road resurfacing Increase investment in routine road resurfacing.
-Rivers & Flood Control Restore the agreed level of service of the Motueka River stopbanks Invest in reconstruction and strengthening of priority areas of stopbank.
+Increase the number of people using public transport Invest in expanded public transport services. - Increase the length of sealed road resurfacing Increase investment in routine road resurfacing from 2024/2025 onwards.
+Rivers and Flood Control Restore the agreed level of service of the Motueka River stopbanks Invest in reconstruction and strengthening of priority areas of stopbank.